Minnesota's spring mecca

 Of course, May is beautiful everywhere.
 But Whitewater State Park has the best array of spring wildflowers, the best morel-mushroom hunting and the best trout fishing — or if it's not the best, at least there's none better.

-"I wish we could have a year of Mays,'' longtime naturalist Dave Palmquist always says.
+"I wish we could have a year of Mays,'' longtime naturalist Dave Palmquist likes to say.

 This deep bowl of a park, surrounded by limestone crags and chimneys, also is the best place to see golden eagles.
 Only one thing is missing in Whitewater: mosquitoes.